OleksiiKuzminov/folio-eureka-ai-dev/docs/onboarding/po-claude-code-onboarding.md

 ### Step 6 — File the ticket via the Jira MCP *(main path)*

+First, **switch out of Plan mode** (toggle it back with the mode selector) — creating a Jira issue is a real action, and in Plan mode the agent only proposes.

 Because the official Atlassian MCP server is connected, the agent can search and create issues for you.
 After approving the draft, say: